Top 5 Winter Plumbing Myths

 Believe it or not, we repair far more outdoor frost-proof faucets damaged during the winter than any other freeze-related plumbing problem.
 In a practical sense, the term “frost-proof” is very misleading.

-Unfortunately, if there is water that remains inside the faucet because a hose is left connected or it was installed incorrectly, then there is a much higher likelihood of it bursting because the excess pressure of the expanding ice has nowhere to dissipate.
+Unfortunately, if water remains inside the faucet because a hose is left connected or was installed incorrectly, it is much more likely to burst because the excess pressure of the expanding ice has nowhere to dissipate.

 Picture of Disconnecting hose and installing freeze protection cover